Roman and Mediaeval History, Illlustrated Travel Journals, Mediaeval Literature, Geology

 in my home fortress Saalburg and very beautiful.
 A welcome place to train on cold days when the outdoor training facilities are too uncomfortable.
 Look at them right now, just lots of damn mud, partly frozen.

-Heh, I bet the baths in Augusta Treverorum were even fancier.
+A. Heh, I bet the baths in Augusta Treverorum were even fancier.
 Emperors like it fancy for the most.
 Except our friend Tony, he's more the practical sort.
-Well, and you people from the Future can tell how the baths may have looked from that heap of stones?
+Well, and you people from the Future can tell how the baths may have looked from a heap of stones?

 Hanstein Castle - The Next Generations